jasonumiker/kubernetes-training/README.md

 KEDA looks at a large number of plugins [(71 as of the time I wrote this)](https://keda.sh/docs/2.16/scalers/) for various queueing and streaming services.

 The example we'll use here is one based on a RabbitMQ message queue and wanting to scale out Pods to "do the work" when there is a sudden influx of work into the queue.

+You should have already installed RabbitMQ above in the StatefulSet section.
+If not please run `kubectl apply -k keda-example/rabbitmq`

+**NOTE:** We deployed the RabbitMQ container a bit 'manually' here via a StatefulSet to show you how those work.
+You wouldn't usually do this for stateful popular databases/caches/queues etc. - instead you would use their Operator (and they will almost always have one).
+In the case of RabbitMQ their operator is documented [here](https://www.rabbitmq.com/kubernetes/operator/operator-overview).

+The next step is installing KEDA via its Helm Chart.
+To do that:
+* `cd keda-example`
+* `./install-keda.sh` - we'll cover Helm in more detail in a later section

+Now that we have KEDA installed our goal is to:
+* Implement a service that does work when it is in the RabbitMQ queue (that we want to scale based on the queue length)
+* Set up KEDA to scale that service based on the queue length
+* And then put a bunch of work to be done in the queue (in order to see it do the scaling as we requested)

+We can do that with the following commands:
+* `kubectl apply -f consumer.yaml` - deploying our RabbitMQ consumer service.
+This is set to consume one message per instance, sleep for 1 second, and then acknowledge completion of the message.
+This is used to simulate work.
+* `kubectl apply -f keda-scaled-object.yaml` - this configures KEDA on when to scale our new consumer
+  * The settings are to scale to a minimum of 0 replicas and up to a maximum of 30 replicas - optimising for a queue length of 5 messages per replica
+* `kubectl apply -f publisher.yaml` - run a Kubernetes Job (we'll discuss Jobs in the next section) that will publish 300 messages to the queue that the consumer is listening to.
+  * KEDA will scale out the consumer pods until the queue is drained after about 2 minutes at the maximum of 30 concurrent Pods

+You can follow the progress of the consumers emptying the queue by going to http://localhost:15672/#/queues/%2F/hello and loging in with admin/admin

+## Jobs and CronJobs

+TODO

+## Kubernetes Namespaces and API Authorization (via Roles/ClusterRoles)

+TODO

+## Kustomize and Helm

+TODO

+## Controllers/Operators

 TODO